AMI Investment Management Inc. Sells 2,444 Shares of Oracle Co. (NYSE:ORCL)

 Analyst Upgrades and Downgrades

 Several research firms have commented on ORCL.
-Piper Sandler dropped their price objective on shares of Oracle from $125.00 to $122.00 and set an “overweight” rating on the stock in a report on Tuesday, January 2nd.
-UBS Group dropped their price objective on shares of Oracle from $135.00 to $125.00 and set a “buy” rating on the stock in a report on Tuesday, December 12th.
-Argus raised shares of Oracle from a “hold” rating to a “buy” rating in a report on Thursday, March 14th.
+Erste Group Bank reaffirmed a “hold” rating on shares of Oracle in a report on Friday, December 22nd.
 Morgan Stanley lowered their price target on shares of Oracle from $107.00 to $106.00 and set an “equal weight” rating on the stock in a report on Tuesday, December 12th.
-Finally, HSBC upped their price objective on shares of Oracle from $144.00 to $155.00 and gave the stock a “buy” rating in a research report on Wednesday, March 13th.
-Ten equities research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
-According to MarketBeat, Oracle presently has an average rating of “Moderate Buy” and an average target price of $130.76.
+UBS Group decreased their price objective on shares of Oracle from $135.00 to $125.00 and set a “buy” rating on the stock in a research report on Tuesday, December 12th.
+William Blair upgraded shares of Oracle from a “market perform” rating to an “outperform” rating in a research report on Tuesday, March 12th.
+Finally, Evercore ISI reduced their price target on shares of Oracle from $135.00 to $130.00 and set an “outperform” rating on the stock in a research report on Tuesday, December 12th.
+Ten analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $130.76.

 Oracle Price Performance

-Oracle (NYSE:ORCL – Get Free Report) last released its quarterly earnings data on Monday, March 11th.
-The enterprise software provider reported $1.41 EPS for the quarter, topping the consensus estimate of $1.37 by $0.04.
-The company had revenue of $13.28 billion during the quarter, compared to the consensus estimate of $13.29 billion.
+Oracle (NYSE:ORCL – Get Free Report) last posted its quarterly earnings data on Monday, March 11th.
+The enterprise software provider reported $1.41 earnings per share for the quarter, beating analysts’ consensus estimates of $1.37 by $0.04.
 Oracle had a return on equity of 336.11% and a net margin of 20.27%.
-Oracle’s revenue for the quarter was up 7.1% on a year-over-year basis.
-During the same period last year, the company earned $0.96 EPS.
-Sell-side analysts predict that Oracle Co. will post 4.44 earnings per share for the current fiscal year.
+The firm had revenue of $13.28 billion for the quarter, compared to analysts’ expectations of $13.29 billion.
+During the same period in the previous year, the firm earned $0.96 EPS.
+The business’s quarterly revenue was up 7.1% on a year-over-year basis.
+On average, sell-side analysts forecast that Oracle Co. will post 4.44 EPS for the current year.

 Oracle Dividend Announcement

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, April 24th.
-Stockholders of record on Wednesday, April 10th will be given a dividend of $0.40 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, April 24th.
+Investors of record on Wednesday, April 10th will be issued a $0.40 dividend.
 The ex-dividend date is Tuesday, April 9th.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 1.27%.
-Oracle’s payout ratio is currently 42.22%.
+This represents a $1.60 dividend on an annualized basis and a yield of 1.27%.
+Oracle’s dividend payout ratio is presently 42.22%.

-In related news, CEO Safra Catz sold 790,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 26th.
-The stock was sold at an average price of $126.54, for a total value of $99,966,600.00.
-Following the transaction, the chief executive officer now directly owns 1,118,592 shares of the company’s stock, valued at approximately $141,546,631.68.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Insiders own 42.80% of the company’s stock.
+In other news, CEO Safra Catz sold 790,000 shares of the company’s stock in a transaction that occurred on Tuesday, March 26th.
+The stock was sold at an average price of $126.54, for a total transaction of $99,966,600.00.
+Following the sale, the chief executive officer now directly owns 1,118,592 shares of the company’s stock, valued at approximately $141,546,631.68.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+42.80% of the stock is owned by insiders.

 Oracle Profile